Integrate

 User matching and JIT provisioning

-Both flows need to decide which of your users a registration represents.
-The agent verified flow does this when an ID-JAG arrives; the user claimed flow does it when the OTP is verified at /complete.
+When a registration resolves to a real user, decide which of your users it represents.
+The agent verified flow does this when an ID-JAG arrives; the user claimed flow does it when the signed-in user completes the ceremony.
 Recommended resolution order:

 1. Delegation record match.
-If you've previously issued credentials for this (iss, sub), route to the same user.
+If you've previously issued an assertion for this (iss, sub), route to the same user.
 This is the strongest identifier — it's what the provider considers stable.
+Clean match.

-4. No match → JIT.
-Create a new user per your provisioning policy, or refuse with missing_verified_email-adjacent semantics if your product requires manual onboarding.
+3. No match → JIT.
+Create a new user per your provisioning policy, or refuse if your product requires manual onboarding.

-Reject ID-JAGs with neither a verified email nor a verified phone — there's no basis for matching and no channel for user-facing communications (revocation notices, claim emails, etc.).
+Reject ID-JAGs with neither a verified email nor a verified phone — there's no basis for matching.

 Flow path